 A Matriculated Student

 Upon being fully admitted to the University and having submitted the Student Intent to Register form, the student is registered as a “matriculated student”.
-The student will be issued an enrollment appointment on MyCSUEB to sign up for classes.
+The student will be issued an enrollment appointment on MyCSUEB to register for classes.

 Students who fail to enroll in a class during their first term as a matriculated student or who do not enroll in classes for two consecutive semesters (not including summer or winter sessions) and do not enroll in the third consecutive semester are discontinued and will be required to submit a new application to the University for readmission.
 That is, they lose their status as a matriculated student.

 Students who fail to fulfill enrollment or matriculation requirements, or otherwise fail to adhere to academic or Cal State East Bay regulations, are subject to immediate administrative action which may result in the student being placed on Administrative Probation, or having enrollment for that term cancelled.